 In short, I have to hand it to Marvel Studios, and their mastermind producer Kevin Feige: Guardians of the Galaxy has proven that audiences will now flock to a Marvel film based on the studio's imprimatur alone.
 No major stars or well-known characters are required anymore.
 This is not something they could have gotten away with five years ago.

-Anyway, the film's setup is achingly familiar - rather an echo of The Avengers, in fact: a gathering of misfits, each with his or her own skill sets, quirks, and inner demons, must cooperate in order to stop an interstellar madman from destroying a planet.
-The difference here is in the film's sheer newness.
+Anyway, the film's setup is achingly familiar – rather an echo of The Avengers, in fact: a team of misfits, each with his or her own skill sets, quirks, and inner demons, must cooperate in order to stop an interstellar madman from destroying a planet.
+The difference is in the film's sheer newness.
 For most audiences, these characters are complete unknowns, and the world they live in has never been depicted on screen before.
-It must be great fun for filmmakers to kick-start a brand new sci fi franchise - especially for the art and costume departments - and on this level, Guardians really soars.
+It must be great fun for filmmakers to kick-start a brand new franchise, and on this level, Guardians really soars.
 You can see the creativity at play, and the visuals are a breath of fresh air.
 (The makeup alone is Oscar-worthy.)

 That said, I couldn't get into it.

 I realize the movie's a hit.
-I accept that millions of people are already falling in love with it.
+I accept that millions of people have fallen in love with it.
 That's great.
 But sometimes you can see a perfectly well-made film and it just doesn't do anything for you.
 With Guardians, I guess it was just its endless array of space battles.
 Guns.
 Sparks.
 Starships crashing into each other.
-It got to be deadening.
+It became deadening.
 And TV star Chris Pratt, playing Peter Quill, a.k.a.
 Star-Lord, an Earthling abducted back in 1988 when he was just 10-11 years old, fills the soundtrack with 1970s tunes from his Walkman's mix tape, wisecracks against ultra-serious aliens... and I didn't much care for him.

-I could go on with my nit-picking, but my point is, I found nothing objectively wrong with Guardians of the Galaxy.
+I could keep nitpicking, but my point is, I found nothing objectively wrong with Guardians of the Galaxy.
 It simply didn't work for me.
-Perhaps the bar set by this year's other Marvel films - Captain America: The Winter Soldier's surprisingly paranoid tone and franchise-changing plot twist, X-Men: Days of Future Past's expert juggling of characters and time periods - was too high to be met by Guardians' by-the-numbers storyline.
+Perhaps the bar set by this year's other Marvel films – Captain America: The Winter Soldier's surprisingly paranoid tone and franchise-changing plot twist, X-Men: Days of Future Past's expert juggling of characters and time periods – was too high to be met by Guardians' by-the-numbers storyline.